Questions & Answers

 Practice of Clinical Laboratory Technology Professionals

 The initial set-up or plating of microbiology specimens requires the selection of appropriate media for the specimen type.
-The adequacy of specimen collection, transport temperature, the recognition of special culture requirements, optimal streaking for isolation of colonies and the gram staining preparation require in part a certain body of professional knowledge and its use.
+The adequacy of specimen collection, transport temperature, the recognition of special culture requirements, optimal streaking for isolation of colonies and the gram staining preparation require, in part, both the possession of a certain body of professional knowledge and its application.
 At times, a gram stain must be done.
-The degree of knowledge needed by those who perform this task falls at least at the technician level.
+The degree of knowledge needed by those who perform this task falls, at least, at the technician level.
 Therefore, laboratory aides should not perform these pre-analytic steps.

 - As automated instruments and processes continue to be developed for the clinical laboratory, is a license as a clinical laboratory technology practitioner required for each element of the process when using such automated instruments?

-Performing annual or monthly equipment maintenance is often considered a manufacturer’s responsibility that could be performed by those trained to do so, and such persons often would not be clinical laboratory technologists.
-A daily instrument setup, including reagent handling, could be performed by a trained laboratory assistant, but it would be the responsibility of the clinical laboratory technologists, as a part of their initial quality assurance process, to ensure that the instrument was functioning properly prior to testing of patient specimens.
+Performing annual or monthly equipment maintenance is often considered a manufacturer’s responsibility that could be performed by those trained to do so, and such persons often would not be clinical laboratory technology practitioners.
+A daily instrument setup would be the ultimate responsibility of the clinical laboratory technology practitioners, as a part of their initial quality assurance process, to ensure that the instrument was functioning properly prior to the testing of patient specimens.

-Since bone marrow cells are included in hematology, clinical laboratory technologists could perform microscopic differential examinations for preliminary screening, but final review and result reporting is the responsibility of the pathologist.
+Since bone marrow cells are included in hematology, clinical laboratory technology practitioners could perform microscopic differential examinations for preliminary screening, but final review and result reporting is the responsibility of the pathologist.